ewinslow/ng-elgg/README.md

-Evan's advice on how we can make Elgg a 10x better development and end-user experience than Elgg 1.x and any of our existing competitors else currently out
+Evan's advice on how we can make Elgg a 10x better development and end-user experience than Elgg 1.x and any of our existing competitors else currently out there.

-there:
+The experience for developers and end-users will be so compelling that we wonder how we ever lived with the current state of affairs.

+TL;DR:

  * Develop apps, not sites
  * Code for the future
  * Take advantage of modern tools
  * Embrace dependencies

+Backwards compatibility of the UI is an explicit non-goal.
-These are radical changes I'm proposing, but I don't think they are fundamentally unreasonable.
+These are dramatic changes I'm proposing, but I don't think they are unreasonable.
 They are guided by the following, very pragmatic,
 values:

  * Performance